antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 - DO 2x items with "stat_half_freeze_duration" do the same thing as "stat_cannot_be_frozen"?? -->

 ## Utility Stats
-### Mana
-The maximum amount of Mana.
-It can be consumed to use Skills.

-### Mana stolen per Hit
-Replenishes Mana when hitting an enemy with a Physical Attack.
-The amount of replenished Mana is based on the Physical damage dealt.

-### Replenish Mana
-Increases your base regeneration rate defined by the amount of Mana you have by a percentage.

 ### Extra Gold Dropped From Kills
 Increases the percentage of Gold dropped from enemies killed.